 Looking at the above email body, it is straightforward.
 Mentioning where you saw the resume may not have any benefits to you but it does to the recruiter.
 Some pay to get jobs posted at different locations so you would be doing good if you indicate where the job opportunity was found.
 This helps them keep track of how effective the job posting was.

 Attachment: Avoid writing anything close to the attached document.
 You should write

 *Resume attached as requested* Three lines after the Thank you!!!.
-Before you upload your resume, ensure you’re using the best resume format and save with your full name.
+Before you upload your resume, ensure you’re using the best resume format and save it with your full name.

 Let consider how to email an unsolicited resume.

 Unsolicited resume email is quite difficult.
 Unlike a solicited resume where the same format can be used by thousands of job seekers, emailing an unsolicited resume requires creativity and knowledge.

 Emailing an unsolicited resume simply means sending your resume to a company that is not hiring.
 This means you have to research the available department you can fit in or find missing or weak job positions and the company’s contact email preferably the HR contact.

 Subject line: Remember, they are not expecting resumes.
 Your subject line would determine if the second click after inbox notification would open your email or send to spam.
 Your subject line must get their attention.
 A good example of an unsolicited email subject line to a telecommunications industry would be;